 Some of our computer-based tests, such as Linguaskill, are able to give an instant assessment, which is of great value to those who are testing large numbers of people for educational or recruitment purposes.

-Cambridge English exams have a long-established and well-deserved reputation for excellence.
-It is essential to the quality of our exams, and the continued reputation of Cambridge English, that each candidate experiences a test that consistently meets the high standards we set.
+It is essential to the quality of our exams, the accuracy and fairness of results and the continued reputation of Cambridge English, that each candidate experiences a test that consistently meets the high standards we set.

-To achieve this, we have the largest dedicated research team of any English language assessment organisation.
-The work they do in validating our exams – ensuring their quality, fairness and relevance – is vital to our continued high reputation.
+To achieve this, we have dedicated research teams.
+The work they do in validating our exams – ensuring their quality, fairness and relevance – is vital.

 We work closely with leading specialists in the following disciplines: